fossasia/pslab-expeyes/README.md

    * MicroHope

 ## Web Connectors
 It is possible to collect data and publish it automatically on the web on your own web application or on social networks like Twitter and Facebook.
 Find more info [web connectors here](/web-connectors/Readme.md).

-### Blog posts related to ExpEYES on FOSSASIA blog
+## Blog Posts about PSLab and ExpEYES on FOSSASIA blog
 * [Sensor Plugins for ExpEYES](http://blog.fossasia.org/low-cost-laboratory-everyone-sensor-plug-ins-expeyes-measure-temperature-pressure-humidity-wind/)

+## License
+This project is Free and Open Source software.
+The project us licensed under the [GPL v3](LICENSE).
+Copyright is owned by FOSSASIA.
+More details in the license files.